genomic-medicine-sweden/nallo/.github/CONTRIBUTING.md

 However, don't be put off by this template - other more general issues and suggestions are welcome!
 Contributions to the code are even more welcome ;)

+> If you need help using or modifying fellen31/skierfe then the best place to ask is on the nf-core Slack [#skierfe](https://nfcore.slack.com/channels/skierfe) channel ([join our Slack here](https://nf-co.re/join/slack)).

 ## Contribution workflow

 If you'd like to write some code for fellen31/skierfe, the standard workflow is as follows: